thatblindgeye/ConditionTracker/README.md

 ## ConditionTracker Config

 The ConditionTracker Config character bio consists of an "instructions" tab and a "conditions" tab.
-The instructions tab includes the same information that follows, and the conditions tab is where you can customize the conditions, their linked markers, and their descriptions for your campaign.
+The instructions tab includes the same information that follows, and the conditions tab is where you can customize the conditions in your campaign, their linked markers, and their descriptions.

 ### Editing the Conditions Table